AlbertaParks.ca

 Hosts are expected to volunteer at least five hours a day, five days a week, often including weekends.
 Time is spent on a combination of both active tasks, such as tidying campsites, and more passive activities, like greeting visitors.
 Many hosts choose to exceed the minimum hours by being available to answer questions at their campsite throughout the day.
 Daily tasks and days off are scheduled with the host supervisor based on the operational needs of the campground or facility.

 Placements vary in length from four weeks to four months depending on the site and availability of hosts.
-Specific placement dates for each campground or facility can be found in the site descriptions below.
+Specific placement dates vary for each campground or facility.

 What training is required for hosts?

-All first-time hosts are required to attend the Host Orientation on May 2 & 3, 2026 at Miquelon Lake Provincial Park.
+All first-time hosts are required to attend the Host Orientation in early May.
 This annual training session is designed to familiarize hosts with their role.
 It covers essential information applicable to all hosts, regardless of the campground or facility where they volunteer.
 It also provides an opportunity for volunteers to meet, socialize, and foster a sense of community among fellow hosts.
 Complimentary camping is offered at the park for the event, and lunch and refreshments will be provided daily.

 At the start of the placement, hosts also participate in site-specific training to welcome them to the park, introduce them to the staff they will be connecting with, and review essential health and safety information.